 October 5 (or the next business day if October 5 falls on a weekend or holiday).

 Registering for Personal Property Tax

 All residents of the City of Alexandria must register within 30 days of moving into the City or purchasing a vehicle in the City.
 Vehicle owners may register by:

 - Bringing the vehicle's valid state registration card, title, or bill of sale and the owner's driver's license to 301 King Street, Room 1700, 8 a.m. to 5 p.m., Monday through Friday, except City holidays; or

-- Printing the registration form and mailing it with a copy of the vehicle’s valid state registration card, title, or bill of sale and payment for the City Decal to Treasury Division, PO Box 323, Alexandria, VA 22313.
+- Printing the registration form and mailing it with a copy of the vehicle's valid state registration card, title, or bill of sale to the Revenue Division, PO Box 178, Alexandria, VA 22313.

 NOTE: Registering a vehicle on someone else's behalf requires a signed, notarized statement from the vehicle owner(s) explicitly authorizing the substitute to register the vehicle with the City.